What is the Earned Income Tax Credit?

 Georgia can also build on the time-tested success of the EITC by enacting a Georgia Work Credit, a 10 percent percent refundable state EITC.
 The Georgia Work Credit would:

-Provide a bottom-up tax cut to working Georgia families.
+Reduce the amount of income tax owed by low- and middle-income families.
 The Georgia Work Credit would reduce tax bills for families that work but struggle to make ends meet because of low-wage jobs.
 A young married couple with a new child and $29,000 of annual income could see a state tax cut of $250.

 Help Georgians with jobs lift their families into the middle class.
 Nearly 1.1 million Georgia families, representing 28 percent of all households in the state, received the federal EITC in 2013.
 These same families stand to gain from a Georgia Work Credit.
 Families getting this bottom-up tax cut use the funds to afford basic necessities like food and child care, as well as larger investments that smooth the path to the middle class like a reliable car to get to work or a down-payment on a new home.